-TCI maintains a concentrated portfolio of just 11 stocks, so it's notable that Hohn upped the fund's stake in SPGI by 82%, or 3.1 million shares.
-With 6.8 million shares worth $2.8 billion as of March 31, SPGI is the fund's sixth largest position.
+TCI maintains a concentrated portfolio of just 14 stocks, so it's notable that Hohn has zeroed in on SPGI.
+He increased his fund's stake by another 28%, or 1.9 million shares, in Q2.
+That followed an 82% increase in the first quarter.
+With a total of 8.8 million shares worth nearly $3 billion as of June 30, SPGI is TCI's sixth largest position.

 Although most investors probably know SPGI for its majority stake in S&P Dow Jones Indices, the company is also a central player in corporate and financial analytics, information and research.
 Bulls applaud SPGI's recent acquisition of IHS Markit, which expands its presence in environmental, social and governance (ESG) products and services.

 SPGI also happens to be an equity income machine.
-This member of the S&P 500 Dividend Aristocrats has increased its dividend every year for 49 consecutive years.
+This member of the S&P 500 Dividend Aristocrats has raised its dividend for 49 consecutive years.

 - Billionaire investor: Seth Klarman (Baupost Group)

-Qorvo (QRVO, $113.36) makes chips and integrated modules that enable wireless and wired connectivity.
+Qorvo (QRVO (opens in new tab), $90.14) makes chips and integrated modules that enable wireless and wired connectivity.
 It's a bet on the boom in everything from smart home and auto connections, the Internet of Things (IoT) and 5G expansion in general.

 Seth Klarman built his estimated net worth of $1.5 billion in part by being early to these sorts of megatrends, so bulls will certainly be pleased with his latest moves in Qorvo stock.

 Klarman's Baupost Group ($31.6 billion AUM) upped its stake yet again, this time by 4%, or 321,324 shares.
 That followed an 11% increase to the position in the first quarter and a 16% increase in Q4.